A closer look at the lasting impact of films like 'Love Jones' and TV shows like 'Martin.'

-The Best Man’s ensemble cast, their romantic connections and friendships and the blurred lines between, became a template for many Black rom-coms to come.
+The Best Man’s ensemble cast -- which includes Melissa De Sousa, Regina Hall and Harold Perrineau --, their romantic connections and friendships and the blurred lines between, became a template for many Black rom-coms to come.
 And the film’s wedding scene influenced many real-life nuptials.

 Movies aren’t the only source for inspiration when it comes to Black couples who have had an effect on the culture.
 And because our small screen has now become our big screen, it’s important to give these characters their due.